-Code INT-STD-40-003_05 Requirement (s) FSC-STD-40-003 V2-1 Clause 5.3.5 Publication date 20 March 2020, updated 07 May 2020, updated 15 June 2020 Effective from the date of publication until 31 December 2020, or until withdrawn.
+Code INT-STD-40-003_05 Requirem ent (s) FSC-STD-40-003 V2-1 Clause 5.3.5 Publication date 20 March 2020, updated 07 May 2020, updated 15 June 2020 Effective from the date of publication until 31 December 2020, or until 0 5 -44 withdrawn.
 This interpretation will be updated as necessary.

-Clause 5.3.5 offers the option that Central Offices may conduct internal audits of Participating Sites as desk audits (remote audits) under certain circumstances.
-Would the coronavirus (COVID-19) pandemic, that places travel restrictions on many areas of the world, also be considered a circumstance in which desk audits (remote audits) would be justifiable?
-Yes, the coronavirus (COVID-19) pandemic does justify applying the option of desk audits (remote audits) as per Clause 5.3.5 for all types of participating sites, provided that:

-- a. the Participating Site is in an area with a health risk (demonstrated through verifiable public sources, e.g. official travel warnings or restrictions) due to coronavirus, or - b.
-Central Office auditors are prevented from conducting an on-site audit due to travel restrictions imposed by organizational (certificate holder/Central Office) health and safety policies or public authorities. - 2.
-In addition to the option of conducting the internal audit as desk audits (remote audits), the Central Office may also consider postponing the internal audit, but not beyond the end of 2020. - 3.
-For new applicant sites, the initial internal audit may be replaced by desk (remote) audits in cases: - a. the new applicant sites are already meeting the existing requirements of Clause 5.3.5, or - the Central Office and the applicant sites meet the requirements specified in FSC-DER-2020-005 then the initial internal audit may be replaced by desk (remote) audits.
+Sites as d (COVID-19 considered Yes, the co l esk au 9) pan ed a ciu oronav per Cla a. t ers the option that Central Offices may conduct internal audits of Participating udits (remote audits) under certain circumstances.
+Would the coronavirus demic, that places travel restrictions on many areas of the world, also be rcumstance in which desk audits (remote audits) would be justifiable? irus (COVID-19) pandemic does justify applying the option of desk audits (remote ause 5.3.5 for all types of participating sites, provided that: he Participating Site is in an area with a health risk (demonstrated through verifiable public sources, e.g. official travel warnings or restrictions) due to coronavirus, or b. (entral Office auditors are prevented from conducting an on-site audit due to travel strictions imposed by organizational (certificate holder/Central Office) health and fety policies or public authorities.
+In addition to the option of conducting the internal audit as desk audits (remote audits), the Central Office may also consider postponing the internal audit, but not beyond the end of 2020.
+3. For new applicant sites, the initial internal audit may be replaced by desk (remote) audits in cases: he new applicant sites are already meeting the existing requirements of Clause 5.3.5, or [he Central Office and the applicant sites meet the requirements specified in FSC- DER-2020-005 then the initial internal audit may be replaced by desk (remote) audits.

-4. The Central Office shall retain documented evidence for each case where this interpretation has been applied.

-5. As soon as travel restrictions have b been lifted l, internal audits s shall be conducted as per regular audit procedures.
+- 4. The Central Office shall retain documented evidence for each case where this interpretation has been applied. - 5.
+As soon as travel restrictions have been lifted, internal audits shall be conducted as per regular audit procedures.